pingcap/docs-cn/sql-statements/sql-statement-restore.md

 Only one `BACKUP` and `RESTORE` task can be executed at a time.
 If a `BACKUP` or `RESTORE` task is already running on the same TiDB server, the new `RESTORE` execution will wait until all previous tasks are done.

 `RESTORE` can only be used with "tikv" storage engine.
-Using `RESTORE` with the "mocktikv" engine will fail.
+Using `RESTORE` with the "unistore" engine will fail.

 ## Synopsis